 Catania is, in my opinion, the best place to stay in Sicily to do the Mount Etna Tour.

 There are certainly other towns closer to the volcano, however, you will hardly find any transport or tour starting from there.

-If you are planning to rent a car in Sicily, then things can be more flexible and you can think to book you accommodation closer to Etna.
+If you are planning to rent a car in Sicily, then things can be more flexible and you can think about booking your accommodation closer to Etna.

 These are the recommended Etna tours from Taormina:

-- to the Etna Volano from the East side: this tour will take you the Bove Valley through the Monte Fontana trail.
-You will even enter in a real lava cave, which is pretty unique.
+- to the Etna Volcano from the East side: this tour will take you to the Bove Valley through the Monte Fontana trail.
+You will even enter a real lava cave, which is pretty unique.

 You can find in Taormina some charming and lovely areas to stay, for couples or families.
 The hotel selection is quite wide.